tomit4/operating_systems_3_easy_pieces/homework_answers/README-process-api.md

 ## Homework (Simulation)

+**NOTE:** This is filled in by the `process-run.py` homework.
+You have more or less fullfilled this part.

 This simulation homework focuses on `fork.py`, a simple process creation simulator that shows how processes are related in a single "familial" tree.
 Read the relevant README for details about how to run the simulator.